-This post is about the Langtang trek in the Bagmati province of Nepal.
-An area that is located only, 51 kilometers north of Kathmandu.
-Making this an easy and accessible hike for those that love to see the Himalayas, but have limited time
+This post offers you the ultimate Langtang trek itinerary.
+The Langtang trek is a beautiful multi day hike in the Bagmati province of Nepal.
+An area that is 51 kilometers north of Kathmandu.
+Making this an easy and accessible trek for those that love to see the Himalayas, but have limited time

 The Langtang trek brings you to a beautiful valley at the foot of the snow capped mountain peaks of Kyanjin Ri and Langtang Lirung.
 All are part of the Langtang National Park.

 Why choose the Langtang trek?

 So why choose the Langtang trek?
 My first response would be, because it is a very beautiful and diverse hike.
 The Langtang trek starts in lush forests where you might see langur monkeys or red panda’s and ends in the alpine meadows of Kyanjin gompa where yaks wander around.